DMVis/DMVis/documentation/components/label.md

 - Type: `number | string`
 - Default: `0`

-Horizontal corner radius of the bar as a number in range `[0..1]` or a percentage string formatted as `'{number}%'`.
+Horizontal corner radius of the label as a number in range `[0..1]` or a percentage string formatted as `'{number}%'`.

 ## radiusY